gmonu/Think-Java/README.md

 # Think-Java
-An Java Tutorial android application.
+A Java Tutorial android application.
 In this App I have added functionalities like (Interview questions, Programs, Tutorials, etc)